KenanZhu/FLRecorder/README.md

 This is an open source software.
 You are free to use,\
 modify, and redistribute it.
 However, you must include\
 the original author's information and the original\
-source code.\
+source code.

-This program is a fast log recording constructor.\
+This program is a fast log recording constructor.It can :
-It can :\

 1. Support record simple message by BLog.
 2. Support record project message by PLog.